Dallas, Texas – Day 7

 Meal on Japan Airlines

 The meal of moonfish rice with curry was awesome!
-In addition to having great food and a spacious seat, I got to do all my favorite things as well.
-I completed Michael crichton’s sphere, which is my most favorite novel of all time (I think I read that novel at least ten times in my life!), and saw my most favorite movies in 2006, the devil wears Prada and the lake house.
+In addition to having great food and a spacious seat, I got to do all my favourite things as well.
+I completed Michael crichton’s sphere, which is my most favourite novel of all time (I think I read that novel at least ten times in my life!), and saw my most favourite movies in 2006, the devil wears Prada and the lake house.
 It was pure bliss!

 Pontianak is a real place!